piyuxh01/Bookstore/README.md

-# White whale bookstore - A Book Review Site with MongoDB Integration
+# Bookstore - A Book Review Site with MongoDB Integration

 For this site with a blindingly creative name, I wrote an Express web application where users could enter basic information about a book (author, title, ISBN), and after sanitization, the data would be saved on a MongoDB database.
 The app also makes